 A 3-5 year tax exemption with the primary purpose of stimulating new investments that create jobs in the zone.
 Eligible new investments within the Zone can be exempted from property taxes for a period of three years, and potentially up to five years.

 Tax Increment Financing, or Urban renewal, is a tool used by municipalities to finance improvements and redevelop in specific areas of a city by reinvesting the increase in the area's property taxes.
 Eugene has two urban renewal districts: the Downtown Urban Renewal District and the Riverfront Urban Renewal District.
-More information about both districts can be found below.

 The Federal Historic Preservation Tax Incentives program encourages private sector investment in the rehabilitation and re-use of historic buildings.
 It creates jobs and is one of the nation's most successful and cost-effective community revitalization programs.

 These loans encourage investments within the Downtown Urban Renewal District in ways that contribute to its economic vibrancy and established goals.
-This flexible financing program supports unique redevelopment opportunities, specific downtown redevelopment challenges, as well as individual project financing needs in a way that help make our downtown dreams a reality.
+This flexible financing program supports unique redevelopment opportunities, specific downtown redevelopment challenges, as well as individual project financing needs in ways that help make our downtown dreams a reality.

 River Loans offer flexible financing to support investments within the Riverfront Urban Renewal District that align with the community’s vision and encourage a robust and thriving area.
 This funding assistance is available for projects that contribute to the renewal and redevelopment of our river district, along the Willamette River, to create an attractive place to work, visit and play.